UT Health San Antonio

 Distinguished University Professor

 Dr. Jaen's special interests include improving preventive care for individuals of all ages, preventing complications from chronic diseases like diabetes, high blood pressure and heart disease.
 He is passionate about building and studying high-performance primary care offices.
-He has been selected to the Best Doctors in America yearly since 2002.
+He was selected to the Best Doctors in America yearly since 2002-2025.
 He is dedicated to building a healthier San Antonio through efforts in community wellness.